linnarsson-lab/auto-annotation/Mouse_development/Developmental/Ectoderm/Neuroblasts/NbExcV2.md

 Justification:

-It could be exaxtly the same as NbIntV2a and NbIntV2b this needs to be checked
+It could be exactly the same as NbIntV2a and NbIntV2b this needs to be checked

 Notice: Vsx2 is commonly known referred to as Chx10